Icarus399/printf/README.md

 ## Description.

-This printf function **...ur _printf function** works exactly the same as the printf function in the **C programming language**.
+This printf function **...our _printf function** works exactly the same as the printf function in the **C programming language**.
 Anything that would work in the **printf** function found in the C programming language will also work on this one.

 ### What is the printf function?
 **The printf() function** is used to print the **“character”, string, float, integer, octal, and hexadecimal values** onto the output screen.
 We use printf() function with a %d format specifier to display the value of an integer variable.26